RHIT-CSSE/csse332/labs/lab12/index.md

 ## Completion Requirements

-At the end of the term, your mini-project will be assessed based on the following requirements:
+At the end of the term, your project will be assessed based on the following requirements:

 1. The assumptions that you make throughout your design, and how well they are